Wait for it

 What I’ve found is that as I read through and follow the steps, all the threads of everything we’ve learned — both from customers, data and talking strategy with investors and friends — have come together quickly into something that makes sense.

 I don't want to claim that our quarterly strategy is equivalent to ‘Wait for it’.
 But I think that when we’re done it will represent the most coherent summation of a strategy that I’ve personally created.
 And it happened in hours.

 I’ve just got to the point where I’m becoming more fluent at this part.
 Next month I’m sure I’ll be learning something new all over again.

-Thanks for reading this, one of my regular musings on building products, work-life balance, life as a founder and moving from designer to early-stage CEO and onwards.
-I expect that while I find a rhythm the content may jump around a bit, so please bear with me.
+Thanks for reading this, one of my regular musings on product strategy, life as a founder and moving from designer to early-stage CEO and onwards.
 You can also find me on Twitter and some older/longer writing on jonnyburch.com.